Penn-Trafford High School: List of Penn-Trafford high clubs

 Academic Quiz Team, Art, A.S.L.
 (American Sign Language), Astronomy, Band, Barbershop Harmony Society, Biology, Bots IQ, C.A.P.
 (Community Action Program), Chess, Chorus/Encore, Colorguard, Drama Guild, Engineering, Fashion Club, F.B.L.A.
-(Future Business Leaders of America), German, Indoor Track and Field, Mock Trial, N.H.S (National Honor Society), Newspaper, Prom, S.A.D.D.
+(Future Business Leaders of America), FGR (French German Russian), Indoor Track and Field, Math, Mock Trial, N.H.S (National Honor Society), Newspaper, Prom, S.A.D.D.
 (Students Against Destructive Decisions), Ski and Snowboard, Spanish Honor Society, Stage Crew, Student Union, Traces, Trap, Unified Club, Video, Warrior Esports, Warriors for All, Women in Science, Yearbook.

 Marching Band

 When Penn High School and Trafford High School merged to form Penn-Trafford, the Marching Band used both the Penn and Trafford uniforms and was known as "The Big Green Machine".
 Later it was known as the Warrior Marching Band.
-In 2011 Penn-Trafford hosted a band show dedicated to the founding director, Emery Toth, who directed the band from 1972-1986.
+In 2011 Penn-Trafford hosted a band show dedicated to the founding director who directed the band from 1972-1986.

 The band competes in Class AAA in PIMBA (they originally performed in AAAA until 2013) and Class 3 Open in TOB.
 They hosted the PIMBA Championships in 1999, 2001, 2004, 2010, 2012, and 2014 and the TOB Chapter 8 Championships in 2016, 2017, and 2018.
 The band is also a BOA Regional Finalist and a seven-time TOB Class 3 Open Champion.